AmrSaber/Under-Construction/README.md

 docker run ghcr.io/amrsaber/under-construction
 ```

 The docker image uses [miniserve](https://github.com/svenstaro/miniserve) to serve the static files.
+The image uses and exposes port `80` by default, you change the port using `PORT` env variable.